Conformal Patterson-Walker metrics: Introduction

 The approach of the present paper is based on an extension of the two-spinor calculus of \cite{penrose-rindler-86} to higher dimensions, already used in \cite{hughston-mason}, and developed more fully in \cite{Taghavi-Chabert2012a,Taghavi-Chabert2013}.
 We shall set up this spinor calculus in section \ref{sec-construction} and employ it to directly derive relationships between the original projective geometry and the induced conformal structure.
 A major step, which is particularly tailored for this approach, is our parallelizability result for pure twistor spinors with integrable distributions, Proposition \ref{prop-twistor-spinor2parallel}, upon which Theorem \ref{thm-char} hinges.

 Projective and conformal geometries are instances of Cartan geometries, or more specifically, parabolic geometries.
-The geometric relationship studied in this article fits into the larger framework of so called Fefferman-type constructions for this class of structures.
-This is worked out in \cite{hsstz-fefferman}, which includes a characterisation result closely related to Theorem \ref{thm-char}.
-The relation with the present treatment is briefly described in section \ref{relation}.
-The present spinor-theoretic approach allows a succinct treatment, gives a shorter statement for the characterization of the induced structures than the one presented in \cite{hsstz-fefferman}, and allows us to give explicit descriptions of the Einstein metrics in the induced conformal class of metrics.
+The geometric relationship studied in this article fits into the larger framework of so-called Fefferman-type constructions.
+These were originally put forward by the authors of \cite{fefferman} and \cite{graham} in their investigation of CR structures.
+In the present context, the recent article \cite{hsstz-fefferman} takes the same perspective, and includes a characterisation result closely related to Theorem \ref{thm-char}.
+The relation with the treatment set forth herein is briefly described in section \ref{relation}.
+The spinor-theoretic approach allows a succinct treatment, gives a shorter statement for the characterization of the induced structures than the one presented in \cite{hsstz-fefferman}, and allows us to give explicit descriptions of the Einstein metrics in the induced conformal class of metrics.